 In making its investment decisions, the Adviser focuses on the risk and reward profile of each prospective portfolio company, seeking to minimize the risk of capital loss without foregoing the potential for capital appreciation.
-We expect the Adviser to use the same value and income-oriented investment philosophy that its professionals use in the management of the other Gladstone Companies and to commit resources to manage downside exposure.
+We expect the Adviser to use the same investment philosophy that its professionals use in the management of the other Gladstone Companies and to commit resources to manage downside exposure.
 The Adviser's approach seeks to reduce our risk in investments by using some or all of the following approaches:

-- focusing on companies with sustainable market positions and cash flow; - investing in businesses with experienced and established management teams; - engaging in extensive due diligence from the perspective of a long-term investor; - · investing at low price-to-cash flow multiples; and - adopting flexible transaction structures by drawing on the experience of the investment professionals of the Adviser and its affiliates.
+- focusing on companies with sustainable market positions and cash flow; - · investing in businesses with experienced and established management teams;

+- engaging in extensive due diligence from the perspective of a long-term investor; - · investing in businesses backed by successful private equity sponsors or owner operators; and - · adopting flexible transaction structures by drawing on the experience of the investment professionals of the Adviser and its affiliates.